 Rosacea is a lifelong skin condition that requires constant management-there is no rosacea cure!
-Because of this I use oral antibiotics to treat rosacea only as a last resort.
-My approach to rosacea treatment is to have my patients on a good foundation of holistic and healthy control measures to support rosacea remissions meaning:
+Because rosacea is a long term skin problem, I professionally recommend oral antibiotics to treat rosacea, only as a last resort.

 - lifestyle and

 I build upon that foundation by adding medicated topical prescription skin care products.
 Then, only as a last resort, will I use short term oral antibiotics to control the skin when it flares up in spite of our best efforts.

 This wholistic approach to treating rosacea isn’t the norm.
 I see many patients whose previous physicians managed their rosacea with oral antibiotics alone.
 My bias is that the unintended consequences of chronic oral antibiotics use make them a last resort for rosacea treatment.
 My patients achieve good control of their rosacea with my wholistic approach; only my toughest rosacea patients require oral antibiotic treatment to control their skin.